 Do Mangroves have their own wood type?

-Yes, mangroves are also going to bring a new wood type to Minecraft!
-Building fiends rejoice—there's yet another color coming to our palette of wood choices.
-Mangrove Log blocks are dark, greyish brown in color.
-On the inside, they're reddish orange, though less so than Acacia wood.
-The same thing goes for turning them into Mangrove Planks, which are also slightly orange in hue.
+Yes, mangroves also bring a new wood type to Minecraft!
+Building fiends rejoice—there's yet another color in our palette of wood choices.
+Mangrove Log blocks are brown in color, about like oak.
+On the inside, they're very, very red.
+The same thing goes for turning them into Mangrove Planks, which are candy-colored in hue.